 Check Out Kyrie Irving's Pregame Outfit Before His Season Debut

-The Brooklyn Nets are in Indianapolis taking on the Indiana Pacers on Wednesday evening, and in the game Kyrie Irving is making his season debut.
+The Brooklyn Nets were in Indianapolis taking on the Indiana Pacers on Wednesday evening, and in the game Kyrie Irving made his season debut.

 The All-Star guard will be a part-time player, and only play in road games.